accelerant-dev/comprehensive-rust/src/unsafe-deep-dive/unsafe-deep-dive-draft.md

 _Script_

 `Send` and `Sync` are so-called _unsafe traits_ relating to concurrency.
-What does the it mean to implement an unsafe trait?
+What does it mean to implement an unsafe trait?

 When you implement them for your types, you're assuming responsibility for upholding Rust's safety guarantees.
 When a library author defines an unsafe